 Where to Stay in Venice

 Everything about this hotel is perfect if you are looking for authenticity, service, comfort, and above all — location!
-From the minute we arrived, the owner Matteo and his team made us feel entirely welcome and assisted us above and beyond, especially when my husband tested positive for COVID during our stay.
+From the minute we arrived, the owner Matteo and his team made us feel entirely welcome and assisted us above and beyond, especially when my husband got sick during our stay.

 The hotel is located just steps from the Rialto Bridge, with absolutely stunning views that can be enjoyed over breakfast or cocktails from the hotel’s terrace.
 We arrived at the hotel’s private dock and we were immediately made to feel at home in this gorgeous nine-room hotel set in a lovingly-restored palazzo.
 Our superior rooms were quite spacious, with large bathrooms and traditional Venetian decor.
 One even looked out over the terrace to the canal beyond.

 Breakfast was included and a large selection of pastries was made fresh each morning.
 Staff was on site 24 hours a day to assist guests or pour a cocktail, coffee, or tea in the hotel’s small lounge or adjacent terrace.
-My only regret was not being able to fully relax and enjoy our stay due to my husband’s situation, so a return trip is in order!
+My only regret was not fully relaxing and enjoying our stay due to my husband’s situation, so a return trip is in order!
 I’d certainly welcome a return stay at Al Ponte Antico.

 One of the great things about staying in a hotel located near the Rialto Bridge, or another major landmark in Venice, is that no matter how lost you get (and you will get lost at least once), you can always follow the signs to Rialto Bridge or S. Marco and find your way back from there.